neontribe/my-best-life/content/services/parallel-youth-enterprise-the-lambeth-summer-camp.md

 ---
 organisation: Parallel Youth Enterprise
 title: The Lambeth Summer Camp
-shortDescription: 4-week summer activity camp
+shortDescription: 4-week summer camp
 image:
   image: img/group-stood-on-cliff.jpeg
   imageAlt: Four young people hugging and look out at the view
+description: >-
-description: "A 4-week summer camp coming soon in July and August 2021.
-It will involve workshops, (e.g. for music, dance, computers, filming), day-long sports (e.g. badminton, football, table tennis, cricket), daily trips outside London, unusual activities (e.g sailing, canoeing, rock climbing, ice skating).
-There will also be trips to museums, cinemas, the park, Quasar, the London Dungeon, and London Zoo. "
+  A 4-week summer camp coming soon in July and August 2022.
+There will be a series of workshops, including music, dance, computers, filming, beautician, face painting, and arts & crafts.
+There will be ongoing day-long sports, including badminton, football, table tennis, cricket, basketball and athletics.

+  Off-site, there will be daily trips outside London to enjoy time in the countryside.
+These will involve more unusual activities: sailing, canoeing, rock climbing, ice skating, Adventure Camps and more.

+  There will also be trips to museums, cinemas, the park, Quasar, the London Dungeon, and London Zoo.
 categories:
   category1: Friends
-  category2: Housing
+  category2: null
+interests:
+  - Sports
+  - Music
+  - Outdoor Activities
+feelings:
+  - anxious
+  - hopeful
-costValue: 150
+costValue: 180
-costQualifier: £150 per person
+costQualifier: £180 per person
-costExplanation: £150 per person for the 4-week camp
+costExplanation: £180 per person
 age:
   minAge: 9
   maxAge: 16
-eligibility: "You must live or attend school in Lambeth.
-You must be aged between 9 and 16 on 20th July 2021. "
+eligibility: "For those who live or attend school in Lambeth or Southwark. "
 format: Meeting a group of people
-location: The 2020 Lambeth Summer Camp took place at St Martin's High School, 155 Tulse Hill, London SW2 3UP
+location: St Martin-in-the-Field High School, 155 Tulse Hill, SW2 3UP
+makeMapLink: true
 area:
   - Norwood
-time: Weekdays between 10am and 4pm for 4 weeks during July and August 2021
+time: "Weekdays from Tuesday 26th July to Thursday 18th August 2022. "
 expectation: ""
-contactExplanation: "Register an Interest for the 2021 Lambeth Summer Camp by emailing with your name, address and post code, age and date of birth, whether you're male or female, the contact phone number and email address of your parent / guardian, and which of the two projects you want to join (Lambeth or Wandsworth).
-A place will be reserved, and an enrolment form will then be emailed once they are ready.
-The charity will only accept the Registration of Interest for those attending for the full 18 days. "
+contactExplanation: "To request an enrolment form, your parent, guardian or another referrer send an email including your full name, gender, age and date of birth, your postcode, and the name and contact number of the parent / guardian / referrer. "
 email: lsptlspt1@gmail.com
 website: https://www.lambethsummercamps.org/projects
 ---